 Seiats, Gymanvas, and Mergers: How Welsh Calvinistic Methodists Became Presbyterians

-The Presbyterian Church (U.S.A.) is made of many different denominations that came together over time.
+The Presbyterian Church (U.S.A.) is made up of many different denominations that came together over time.
 Some were large, such as the United Presbyterian Church of North America or the Presbyterian Church in the United States.
 Others were small, such as the Welsh Calvinistic Methodist Church that started in Wales and joined the Presbyterian Church in the U.S.A.
 (PCUSA) in 1920.
 All connect back to the Reformed theology that emerged in Europe in the sixteenth century.

 In the eighteenth century a lack of colleges and seminaries in Wales forced many Welsh to study in England.
 One Welshman, Howell Harris, attended Oxford University to become an Anglican priest.
 While at Oxford Harris was exposed to the early Methodist Movement.
 Its emphasis on study, devotion, and visitation left such an impression on Harris that he returned to Wales in 1735 to preach in the manner of the Methodists.